DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots

 \subsection{Hand kinematics}

 Single Delta robot's kinematics have closed-form unique solutions that we can adapt to Delta hands.
-For each Delta $D_i$, we define its actuation space as $A_{D_i} = \{a_{i1}, a_{i2}, a_{i3}\} \in \mathbb{R^{+}}$, and end-effector space as $E_{D_i} = \{x_{i1}, y_{i2}, z_{i3}\}\in \mathbb{R^{+}}$, then we have forward and inverse kinematic models as $E_{D_i} = FK(A_{D_i})$, and $A_{D_i} = IK(E_{D_i})$.
-For a Delta hand without actuation coupling, we can simply use a single Delta's kinematics model for all fingers.
+For each Delta robot $D_i$, we define its actuation space as $A_{D_i} = \{a_{i1}, a_{i2}, a_{i3}\} \in \mathbb{R^{+}}$, and end-effector space as $E_{D_i} = \{x_{i1}, y_{i2}, z_{i3}\}\in \mathbb{R^{+}}$, then we have forward and inverse kinematic models as $E_{D_i} = FK(A_{D_i})$, and $A_{D_i} = IK(E_{D_i})$.
+For a Delta hand without actuation coupling, we can simply use a single Delta robot's kinematics model for each finger.
 For hands with actuation coupling, all the \textit{hardware synergies} are \textit{rigid synergies}~\cite{catalano2012adaptive}.
 Thus we can control and model all DoF with kinematics models.
-Forward kinematics are the same by setting each Delta's actuation with its corresponding actuators' values.
+Forward kinematics are the same by setting each Delta robot's actuation with its corresponding actuators' values.
 However, for the inverse kinematics, since the end-effector space is constrained by the reduced actuation dimensions, there might not be a precise solution for the desired end-effector position.
-Thus, we still first solve individual Delta's IK given the desired end-effector position, then project the solution to the feasible actuation space $\widetilde{A} = P A$.
-Such as for 9-actuator hand, the projection matrix P can be defined as:
+Thus, we still first solve individual Delta robot's IK given the desired end-effector position, then project the solution to the feasible actuation space $\widetilde{A} = P A$.
+Such as for the 9-actuator hand, the projection matrix P can be defined as:

 We approximate the hand's IK solution by averaging the center actuation distance.
 The projection matrix reduces the actuation space dimension to reduce the control complexity which is similar to Eigengrasps~\cite{ciocarlie2007dexterous}.
-Although the solution might not be precise, we will demonstrate in Section~\ref{sec:application} that we can still successfully complete dexterous grasping and manipulation tasks with the help of compliance in the finger links.
+Although the solution might not be precise, we demonstrate in Section~\ref{sec:application} that we can still successfully complete dexterous grasping and manipulation tasks with the help of compliance in the finger links.